piyushkumarjiit/K8S/README.md

 <li>Sets up Dashboards for Prometheus + AlertManager + Grafana </li>

-If something is not clear on this ReadMe, I would recommend to download the script and take a look as I have added comments to make it easy for others to understand and customize as needed.
+If something is not clear on this ReadMe, I would recommend to download the script and take a look as I have added comments to make it easy for others to understand and customize.

 ## Prerequisites
-The script is relatively self contained and fetches necessary files from github repo.
+The script is relatively self contained and fetches necessary files from github repos.
 To execute the script successfully we need:

 <li>Access to Internet</li>
 <li>Provisioned VMs that would serve as Nodes</li>